-Join Richard Harrington for an in-depth discussion in this video Focus modes, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Focus modes, part of Learning the Canon 6D.

 …Your cameras auto focus is pretty amazing.…Modern cameras can work with very low light and…can often recognize your subject automatically.…Most of the time, you'll want to rely on auto focus when shooting.…The auto focus mechanism can really work in two different ways.…The first method is what you've already learned.…Simply press the shutter button half way, and the camera focuses and locks focus.…When it beeps, or…the focus indicator turns on, you know that you're ready to shoot.…However, your camera can also be set to continuously track a moving subject.…

 You learned about focus points earlier.…And to influence these, you'll need to track the subject.…Your camera offers three different auto focus modes.…First, make sure your lens is set to auto focus.…Now, turn the camera mode dial to one of the creative zones,…such as program, shutter priority, aperture priority, manual or bulb.…Press the auto focus button and turn either dial.…The displays and the viewfinder update to show you the auto focus mode selected.…

 - Taking shots in Auto mode